Vassos Lyssarides: Political career

 During his studies, he served as president of the Pan-student Committee for the Cypriot Struggle.
 The committee organised mass events for the union of Cyprus with Greece.
 He was also president of the Student Union of Cypriots and secretary of the Coordinating Committee of Cypriot Associations.
 Subsequently, Vassos Lyssarides participated in the EOKA 1955–1959 struggle.
 Lyssarides persuaded Georgios Grivas to create within EOKA the "Organisation of Left Patriots", through which they could attract members of the Cypriot Left to the struggle.

-Lyssarides' active participation in the EOKA struggle and his collaboration with Grivas against the British led to his expulsion from AKEL, of which he was a member: in its decision to expel him, AKEL accused him of being "the leader of the factionalist spiral" and "an element who deservedly plays the role of an agent of Intelligences Services".
+Lyssarides' active participation in the EOKA struggle and his collaboration with Grivas against the British led to his expulsion from AKEL, of which he was a member: in its decision to expel him, AKEL accused him of being "the leader of the factionalist spiral" and "an element who deservedly plays the role of an agent of Intelligence Services".
 Lyssarides himself later said "the [EOKA] organization, despite what is said, was not ideological in character.
 I participated with my ideology in full harmony, I never had a problem."
 He was a member of the Greek Cypriot delegation to London in 1959, representing EOKA, where the independence of Cyprus was decided.
 Along with Tassos Papadopoulos, he voted against the London and Zürich Agreements, "stressing that they legitimise Turkey's military-political presence and lead to deadlocks which will be exploited by Great Britain and Turkey."

 In November 1964, Lyssarides and Papadopoulos organised the visit of Andreas Papandreou (son of then-Greek Prime Minister Georgios Papandreou) to Cyprus.
 During the visit, a very close friendship developed between Papandreou and Archbishop Makarios.
 Later, after the imposition of the military junta in Greece, Lyssarides was instrumental in assisting Papandreou and his Panhellenic Liberation Movement (PAK) with arms, money and training.